MikeDigitize/JSFundamentals/README.md

 ```

-The above traps the value of <code>i</code> at execution time in the IIFE, meaning each button will log its current value and not its final value.
-Pre ES6 an IIFE was the only way to combat this specific problem.
+The above redefines <code>i</code> to <code>index</code> and traps that value at runtime time in the IIFE, meaning each button will log the current value of <code>index</code> and not the final value of <code>i</code>.
+Pre ES6, an IIFE was the only way to combat this specific problem.
 Fortunately block scoped variables don't have the same limitations as var.
 In ES6, swapping out var for let will fix the problem without the need for an IIFE.

 ```javascript
 const btns = document.querySelector(".btn");